Your Local Funding Guide to California Small Business Loans

 If you and your business come to the table with at least $50,000 in annual revenue, personal credit of at least 550, and a year in business, you’ll be eligible for this funding option.

-But what really makes Kabbage an outlier is its streamlined application processes: To apply for Kabbage funding, you’ll simply need to sync your business’s financial accounts—think Amazon, PayPal, QuickBooks—and Kabbage will underwrite based on that.
+But what really makes Kabbage an outlier is their streamlined application processes: You’ll simply need to sync your business’s financial accounts—think Amazon, PayPal, QuickBooks—and Kabbage will underwrite based on that.
 If you qualify for funding from Kabbage, you could have access to your line of credit within the same day you apply.

-Finally, if you’re looking for longer-term funding for your California small businesses, then look into Lending Club.
+Finally, if you’re looking for longer-term funding, then look into Lending Club.
 Unlike Kabbage, Lending Club offers small business loans with longer repayment terms that range from a year to five years long.
 Lending Club business term loans can range in size from $5,000 to $300,000 and rates can be as low as 5.9%.

-And in contrast to your California small business loan options, Lending Club loans won’t require you to submit a huge stack of paperwork to apply.
-All you’ll need to submit will be three months of business bank statements and your most recent business tax return.
-And if you qualify, Lending Club can fund you application as quickly as a day later.
+To apply, all you’ll need are three months of business bank statements and your most recent business tax return.
+And if you qualify, Lending Club can fund your application as quickly as a day later.